 - May marry and raise children with the support of family, friends and support services

 - May have a job, in either open or supported employment

 - May learn to read and write, with appropriate teaching.
-People who have an intellectual disability are likely to have difficulty with academic learning and their reading and writing may be at a basic level.
-Some people may not have had the educational support they needed to learn to read or write and may be self-conscious about this.
+People who have an intellectual disability are likely to have difficulty with academic learning, and their reading and writing may be at a basic level.
+Some people may not have had the educational support they needed to learn to read or write, and they may be self-conscious about this.
 It is important to be sensitive when asking people to read information or complete written forms.

 People with a moderate intellectual disability

 A moderate intellectual disability is defined as an IQ between 35 and 50.
 A person with a moderate intellectual disability:

 - Will have important relationships in their life and will probably form valued and lasting friendships